heloy07/reactinterface/README.md

-# Getting Started with Create React App
+# React Interface for managing meetings

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Web User Interface for creating, editing, deleting meetings for companys, it's build using Create-React

 ## Available Scripts